 The fourth brief will explain the significance of the problem of segregation, and delve more deeply into the harms of segregation.
 Without being exhaustive, we will briefly survey an immense social science literature.
 We will illustrate how racial segregation is a principal mechanism that isolates too many people of color, especially children, from life-enhancing resources, and is a critical determinant of racial inequality in areas such as educational performance and attainment, health outcomes, and upward economic mobility.8 Segregation, as we will show, is not just a separation of particular groups of people from each other, but from opportunity and resources.
 As such, segregation is the root cause of racial inequality in the United States.

 The fifth and final brief in this series will suggest and advance a number of policy principles that have the potential to alleviate the problem of segregation and reduce measurable segregation.
-It will also examine the laws, policies and forces that maintain segregation in the Bay Area by examining case studies of how segregation was erected and maintained.
+This brief will examine the Bay Area's projected level of racial residential segregation going forward, and suggest targets for changing that trajectory.
 Segregation is the product of historical and contemporary policy and systems/structures, as well as private action.
 Without describing specific bills or measures, the focus of this brief will be to offer specific policy principles that have the potential to improve the enduring problem of segregation.

 Our immediate purpose in this brief is to illustrate vividly patterns of segregation within the Bay Area utilizing compelling maps and data analysis, thereby drawing greater and more detailed attention to a problem that has remained stubbornly persistent.
 We also provide the divergence index calculations by census tract to facilitate applied research using our data.
 Our hope is that these maps and our accompanying analysis will convey an undeniable fact of life in the San Francisco Bay Area, and by doing so will spur and advance policy and advocacy discussions on how to mitigate or ameliorate them.

 Segregation in the Bay Area